philipturner/apm-roadmap/Documentation/CAD Software/Implementation Plan.md

 - Target is nanofactory / 3D printer / rod logic scenes, where most atoms reside in static housing.
 A small fraction (perhaps 10%) can move each frame.
 This percentage is the second contributor to the practical limit for atom count.

 [HDL:](https://github.com/philipturner/HDL/tree/2025-cleanups) Shape description language compiler from <i>Nanosystems,</i> Ch.
 14.6.4.
 Exploits direct control over fixed width SIMD vectors, performing computationally intensive operations over homogeneous crystal unit cells.
 All with acceptably low latency.
 Almost a finished library.
+- Considered adding dedicated support for 2D lattices (graphene) that are more likely to be buildable IRL.
+Concluded that this is out of scope, and conflicts with the purpose of the library.
+Instead, retain the short tutorial that models graphene with the 3D `Hexagonal` basis and a simple transformation.

 [xTB:](https://github.com/grimme-lab/xtb) Recent developments boosted confidence that the 2.0&ndash;3.0x whole program speedup target is achievable.
 Source: https://github.com/grimme-lab/xtb/issues/1315
+- React to the recent news of g-xTB, and its complications for open-shell simulations.

 [MM4:](https://github.com/philipturner/mm4) Replace the OpenMM dependency with a custom backend, written from scratch in Metal (macOS) and DirectX (Windows).
 Intentionally excludes Linux and multi-GPU superclusters.
 - Enable fluid dynamics simulation in exploratory studies of Phase V. Extend [MM4Parameters](https://philipturner.github.io/MM4/documentation/mm4/mm4parameters) to sp<sup>3</sup> hybridized feedstock molecules.
 Very complicated algorithms for retaining $O(n)$ scaling in nonbonded force computation.
 - Impractical to offload [rigid body dynamics](https://philipturner.github.io/MM4/documentation/mm4/mm4rigidbody) and other rotary motor constraints to the GPU.
 Rotary constraints are an artifact of easily coded CPU-centric time integrators.
 Completely nonphysical when the actuation source is 3DOF LiNbO3 picopositioners.
 - Force the user to script energy minimizations in Swift code, with a CPU&ndash;GPU data transfer at every timestep.
 Encourage exploitation of key-value SSD caching, which defeated a simulation bottleneck in [mechanosynthetic-build-sequences](https://github.com/philipturner/mechanosynthetic-build-sequences).
 Exacerbates the barrier to entry.

+## Shortcut Through Implementation Plan

+The xTB C API doesn't work on Windows.
+This event reminded me of a conclusion reached in ~August 2024, that we just need a correct foundation for nanotech CAD that compiles/runs on all platforms.
+Written from the ground up, entirely in Swift.
+The mindset behind the motivation to replace OpenMM with a custom Swift code base.
+The MSEP project was motivated by a similar goal: get the basics right.

+Don't bake simulators into the core CAD workflow, when they might not even compile, or pre-compiled dylibs must be hosted on GitHub.
+Instead, create an environment where users can easily link custom dylibs to the `Workspace` executable.
+The main interface will be a `run.sh` and/or `run.bat` script.
+It serves two purposes:
+- Force the Swift compiler to use the `-Xswiftc -Ounchecked` mode.
+- Facilitate linking of dylibs (currently just FidelityFX and DXCompiler on Windows)

+Three Swift packages serve as the "core" of nanotech CAD:
+- Molecular Renderer
+- HDL
+- A fork of `swift-numerics` that supports quaternions.
+It grew outdated since 2022, but it's not worth the hassle to fuse recent commits from `main` into the branch.